mencrytooio-arch/glowing-eureka/README.md

 The `netlify.toml` file is already configured with:
 - Build command: `npm run build`
 - Publish directory: `dist`
-- Redirect rules for single-page application routing
+- Redirect rules for single-page application routing (React Router)

-## 📝 Site Sections

-1. **Hero Section** - Main landing area with hero image background, site title, and call-to-action buttons
-2. **Products Section** - Showcases 4 clothing products (Tee, Hoodie, Crewneck, Long Sleeve)
-3. **About / Story Section** - Information about the MenCryToo brand and mission
-4. **Call-to-Action** - Encouraging users to shop the collection
-5. **Footer** - Footer with links, contact information, and copyright

-## 🖼️ Adding Images

-### Hero Image

-1. Place your hero image in the `public` folder
-2. Name it: `hero-image.jpg` (or `.png`, `.webp`)
-3. Recommended size: 1920x1080px or larger
-4. The image will automatically appear as the hero background

-### Product Images

-1. Add product images to `public/products/` folder:
-   - `tee-1.jpg` - Emotional Honesty Tee
-   - `hoodie-1.jpg` - Strength in Vulnerability Hoodie
+## 🎯 Brand Concept

+MenCryToo is a purpose-driven clothing company where **100% of profits fund counselling sessions for men in need**.
+The website embodies:

+- **Quiet confidence** - Not loud or attention-seeking
-   - `crewneck-1.jpg` - Authentic Self Crewneck
+- **Emotional honesty** - Authentic and genuine
-   - `longsleeve-1.jpg` - Feel It All Long Sleeve
-2. Recommended size: 800x800px (square format)
-3. If images are not found, placeholders will be displayed

-See `public/README-IMAGES.md` for detailed image setup instructions.
+- **Minimal but meaningful** - Every element has purpose
+- **Safe space** - Not a sales funnel, but a welcoming environment

-## 🔮 Future Improvements
+## 🔮 Future Enhancements

-Here are some suggestions for enhancing the e-commerce site:

-- **Shopping Cart** - Add a shopping cart functionality
+- Shopping cart and checkout functionality
-- **Payment Integration** - Integrate Stripe or PayPal for checkout
-- **Product Pages** - Create individual product detail pages
+- Product detail pages
-- **Product Variants** - Add size and color options
-- **Inventory Management** - Connect to a backend for stock tracking
-- **Customer Reviews** - Add product reviews and ratings
-- **Newsletter Signup** - Collect emails for product updates and promotions
-- **User Accounts** - Add user registration and login
-- **Order Tracking** - Implement order tracking functionality
-- **Wishlist** - Allow users to save favorite products
-- **Search & Filters** - Add product search and filtering
+- Blog or journal section
+- Newsletter signup
+- Impact stories/testimonials
+- Quarterly impact reports
+- Social media integration
-- **Analytics** - Integrate Google Analytics or Plausible Analytics
+- Analytics integration
-- **SEO Optimization** - Improve meta tags, Open Graph, and structured data
-- **Performance** - Add image optimization and lazy loading
-- **Accessibility** - Enhance ARIA labels and keyboard navigation

 ## 📄 License

 This project is open source and available for personal or commercial use.

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!

 ---

-Built with ❤️ for MenCryToo
+Built with ❤️ for MenCryToo - Where every purchase funds a counselling session for a man in need.